ToolShedTested

 #1: Ryobi PBLDD01K ONE+ HP -- Best Overall for Homeowners

-This is the drill we recommend to every new homeowner who asks.
-At $79 kitted -- that includes a battery and charger, not a bare tool -- the Ryobi PBLDD01K HP delivers 750 in-lbs of brushless torque.
+This is the drill we recommend to every new homeowner who asks. at the current retailer price kitted -- that includes a battery and charger, not a bare tool -- the Ryobi PBLDD01K HP delivers 750 in-lbs of brushless torque.
 That is enough to drive 3-inch structural screws into pressure-treated lumber without smoking the motor, and enough to bore 3/4" Forstner bits through 2x4s cleanly.

 What makes it the homeowner's drill, though, is the battery platform behind it.
 The Ryobi ONE+ line covers 200+ tools including circular saws, reciprocating saws, pressure washers, string trimmers, shop vacuums, and inflators.
 Every battery pack you add becomes a spare for everything.
 If this is your first power tool, you are not locking into a platform -- you are opening one.